sripplin/website/about.md

 As an investor, one of my key advantages was in automating a lot of the grunt work such as data ingestion so I could focus on actual analysis and investing.
 I also designed and built my own real-time portfolio management system and various trading tools that powered my daily workflows.

-Currently, as a growth strategist and analytics professional, programming supercharges my value add.
+Currently, as a data scientist and wearer of many hats at an AI startup, programming supercharges my value add.
 I’m not a software engineer by any stretch, but being able to code - and more importantly, to approach and solve problems with a programmer’s mindset - is an invaluable skill that elevates every other domain of interest.

 ### Writing